StephenLegacy/Python-Challenge/README.md

 This repository is a **learning hub** for Python, focusing on **clean coding practices, structured programming, and problem-solving**.

 ## 💡 **How to Use**
 Clone the repo, explore the scripts, and modify them for **practice and experimentation**.
-Contributions and improvements are welcome!
+Contributions and improvements are highly welcome, This is a learning process.

 📌 **GitHub**: [StephenLegacy](https://github.com/StephenLegacy) 🚀